-The following subsections explain how to configure TLS security with the Operator yourself, as well as how to temporarily disable it if needed.
+TLS security can be configured in two ways: Percona XtraDB Cluster Operator can use a cert-manager for automatic certificates generation, but also supports manual certificates generation.
+The following subsections cover these two ways to configure TLS security with the Operator, as well as explains how to temporarily disable it if needed.